 - Consider providing the landowner with some of your fish or game harvest, or share images or a list of the wildlife you saw on their property.

 - Send a personal note or card thanking the landowner for the opportunity to use his or her land.
-Consider giving a small gift, such as a gift certificate, gift basket, or a subscription to Connecticut Wildlife magazine.
+Consider giving a small gift, such as a gift certificate or gift basket.
 In the case of a non-profit landowner, make a donation to their organization.

 - Offer to help with tasks around the property, or identify, clean up, and properly dispose of any illegal dumping that has occurred.